|

 be met, only one.
 It is the largest portion of the trading range outside

 of the previous trading range.
+It is possible

 for the directional movement to be zero.
 This occurs when the current